 Along with the support of school, PTA and some occasional volunteers, the Healthy Lifestyles Committee was able to successfully operate a Farm to School Local Produce Initiative, healthy food sampling, chef demonstrations, healthy lifestyle events and programs, an awards program and more.
 We find the school newsletter and flyers are helpful in finding volunteers, but more often we find ourselves turning to Twitter, Facebook, and our own PTA website to spread the word.
-Sign Up Genius is also a helpful and free service that will allow you to find and organize volunteers.
+Online and third-party volunteer management services are also a helpful.

 Assembling a list of like-minded parents, teachers and community members who are willing to help is great way to assure your success.
 You will likely find people who are just as passionate as you about the health and wellness of children at your school.
 It doesn’t take an army – just a few, passionate supporters will do.

 There is no one size fits all approach.